-In March 2013, the FASB issued guidance relating to certain foreign currency matters.
+On January 1, 2014 the Company adopted guidance issued by the FASB relating to certain foreign currency matters.
 This guidance clarifies the parent company's accounting for the cumulative translation adjustment when a reporting entity ceases to have a controlling financial interest in a subsidiary or group of assets that is a nonprofit activity or a business within a foreign entity or of an investment in a foreign entity.
-The guidance is effective prospectively for fiscal years (and interim reporting periods within those years) beginning after December 15, 2013.
-We do not expect the adoption of this guidance to have a material impact on our consolidated financial statements.
+The adoption of this guidance has not had a material impact on our consolidated financial statements.

-In February 2013, the FASB issued guidance relating to obligations resulting from joint and several liability arrangements for which the total amount of the obligation is fixed at the reporting date.
-This provides guidance for the recognition, measurement, and disclosure of obligations resulting from joint and several liability arrangements for which the total amount of the obligation is fixed at the reporting date, except for obligations addressed within existing guidance in U.S. GAAP.
-The guidance is effective for fiscal years, and interim periods within those years, beginning after December 15, 2013.
+On January 1, 2014 the Company adopted guidance issued by the FASB relating to obligations resulting from joint and several liability arrangements for which the total amount of the obligation is fixed at the reporting date.
+This provides guidance for the recognition, measurement, and disclosure of obligations resulting from joint and several liability arrangements for which the total amount of the obligation is fixed at the reporting date, except for obligations addressed within existing guidance in GAAP.
 The guidance should be applied retrospectively to all prior periods presented for those obligations resulting from joint and several liability arrangements that exist at the beginning of an entity's fiscal year of adoption.
-We do not expect the adoption of this guidance to have a material impact on our consolidated financial statements.
+The adoption of this guidance has not had a material impact on our consolidated financial statements.